megisohata/dataflash-log-summary/README.md

 git clone git@github.com:[USERNAME]/dataflash-log-summary.git
 ```

-Create a `logs` folder in the root directory.

 Move all log files (.BIN) you want to summarize into the `logs` folder.

-From your terminal, run `python script.py`.
+From your terminal, run `python summarize.py`.

-The script will process each file one-by-one, output the summary of each file, then output the sum of all the files.
+The program will process each file, output the summary of each file, then output the sum of all the files.
+It will also save the each output to CSV files.

 Example Output: